Tinkerforge/doc/source/Low_Level_Protocols/Modbus.rst

 Callback Configuration Methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. modbus:function:: IPConnection.enumerate
+.. modbus:function:: enumerate

  :functionid: 254
  :emptyrequest: empty payload
  :noresponse: no response

- Triggers the :modbus:func:`CALLBACK_ENUMERATE <IPConnection.CALLBACK_ENUMERATE>`
+ Triggers the :modbus:func:`CALLBACK_ENUMERATE`
  callback for all devices currently connected to the Brick Daemon.

  This is a broadcast function and the stack ID in the packet header has to be set to 0 (broadcast stack ID).